kaneclev/StatePathsLab6/README.md

 Uses simple data structures like arraylists to complete the task.

 PrintState() will list all of the neighboring states for each state in the US.

+The findPath() method takes two arguments, the string abbreviation for two states, and will return whether or not such a path between the states exist.